mattxwang/lowkey/about.md

 > to keep something Lowkey: to not announce it;

-> opposite of a large party or big group of people; not much emphasis, closely aligned with a normal night out doing the usual stuff.

-> "im going out tonight but it's pretty Lowkey; i've gotta work tomorrow so tonight's going to be a Lowkey event."

 Ultimately, this blog is supposed to be lowkey.
-I'm not here to make any broad sweeping declarations; in fact, my goal with this blog is to improve my writing skills.
+I started it to improve my writing skills, not to make any broad declarations.
 Along the way, I hope I end up telling some funny stories, or introduce you to new music, or maybe even learn something from my misfortune.
 Who knows?

 Okay, but who am I?